Strategy

 source: Kid listen

-In marketing, word-of-mouth is the most powerful vector, but also the hardest to master, and here again the podcast medium comes into its own: 53% of children's podcasts are discovered through the recommendation of a friend.
+In marketing, word-of-mouth is the most powerful vector, but also the hardest to master.
+And here again, the podcast medium comes into its own: 53% of children's podcasts are discovered through a recommendation from a friend.

-Few media can claim to have an audience "ok" with advertising.
-Here, 62% of parent listeners say they don't like advertising, but that it's "ok" if it gives them free access to the podcast's content.
+Few media can boast an audience that is "okay" with advertising.
+Often it's even considered visual or auditory pollution.
+Here, 62% of parent listeners say they don't like advertising, but that it's "ok" if it allows them to access podcast content for free.

 But it doesn't stop there...
-It seems that audio content for children could develop via subscription, as the Morning Consult study shows, with 32% of parents considering a podcast subscription for their children.
+It seems that audio content for children could develop via subscription.
+At least, that's what the Morning Consult study shows, with 32% of parents considering a podcast subscription for their children.

 source: Morning Consult